ClickHouse/ClickHouse/docs/en/operations/server-configuration-parameters/settings.md

 ## max_io_thread_pool_free_size {#max-io-thread-pool-free-size}

-If the number of **idle** threads in the IO Thread pool is greater than `max_io_thread_pool_free_size`, then ClickHouse releases resources occupied by some threads and the pool size is decreased.
+If the number of **idle** threads in the IO Thread pool exceeds `max_io_thread_pool_free_size`, ClickHouse will release resources occupied by idling threads and decrease the pool size.
 Threads can be created again if necessary.

 Possible values: